 Jeff Bezos was convinced that this global network, primarily the domain of academics and government scientists, could become a vibrant new venue for commerce, with the right product and the right plan.
 Almost overnight, the company Bezos started, Amazon.com, changed the book-buying habits of a nation.
 Bezos and his investors found their shares in the company worth billions.

 As the company’s capitalization soared, Bezos embarked on a risky strategy of expansion, forgoing immediate profits to secure an ever-larger share of the Internet market, not only in books, but in music, videos, electronics, toys and clothing.
 At the turn of the 21st century, the Internet bubble burst, and fortunes seemingly made overnight literally vanished.
 Yet Amazon flowed on like its mighty namesake, still expanding, but also showing profits, while other promising start-ups faded from the scene.
 Once-daunting competitors had become grateful partners.
+By 2018, the growth in Amazon’s stock price had made its founder and principal shareholder the wealthiest man in history.
 The vision of Jeff Bezos had prevailed, and the world of commerce had changed forever.

 When did you get the idea to start Amazon?
 Was there a moment of inspiration?